 To study in the UK a student needs a Student Visa.
 It is quite easy to obtain and the process is simpler, more transparent and user-friendly for international students who have received an offer/CAS and are able to show the required funding available.

-UK Study FAQ
+Study in UK FAQ

 To acquire a student visa, Indian students need to show a minimum of 12 to 15 lakhs in their bank account.
 The funding needs to support their stay in the UK for their entire course duration.